YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 Before using FIPS mode on these platforms, ensure that your OpenSSL or Libgcrypt installation provides a validated FIPS 140-2 implementation (see http://www.openssl.org/docs/fips/).

 .. note::
-   Achieving FIPS 140-2 certification requires actions and controls well beyond the purview of YottaDB/GT.M, including underlying cryptographic libraries that are certifiably FIPS compliant, administrative controls, and so on.
-YottaDB/FIS neither provides cryptographic libraries with YottaDB/GT.M nor recommends the use of any specific library.
+   Achieving FIPS 140-2 certification requires actions and controls well beyond the purview of YottaDB, including underlying cryptographic libraries that are certifiably FIPS compliant, administrative controls, and so on.
+YottaDB neither provides cryptographic libraries with YottaDB nor recommends the use of any specific library.

 ---------------------------
 Theory of Operation
 ---------------------------

-This section describes the operation of YottaDB/GT.M database encryption with the reference implementation.
+This section describes the operation of YottaDB database encryption with the reference implementation.
 A subsequent section describes the functions of the reference implementation which can be reworked or rewritten to use different encryption packages.

 +++++++++++++++++++++
 Definition of Terms